 False - well, false if done correctly.

 This is the big one that people worry most about.
-That botulinum toxin brands such as Botox will leave you with a face that looks frozen.
+That botulinum toxin brands such as Botox will leave you with Botox face - or a face that looks frozen.
 And to be fair there have been a fair few cases of this is the media - especially in the early 2000s when Botox really exploded.
-But a good practitioner will always suggest going for the more natural look rather than having so much that you look like your face will be referred to by the same name as a popular Disney film.
+But a good practitioner will always carry out a thorough consultation first and will likely suggest going for the more natural look rather than having so much that you look like your face will be referred to by the same name as a popular Disney film.

-And that brings me on to another common misconception...
+And that brings me on to another common Botox misconception...

 You won’t be able to move your face after Botox injections